FedeDP/libmodule/docs/src/modules.rst

 .. c:macro:: modules_loop(void)

   Start looping on events from modules.
 Note that as soon as modules_loop is called, a message with type == LOOP_STARTED will be broadcasted to all context's modules.
+  Moreover, loop is automatically stopped (with return code 0) if there are no more RUNNING modules in its context.

 .. c:macro:: modules_quit(quit_code)